ncatlab/nlab-content/pages/2667.md

 * [[Marcelo Aguiar]] and [[Swapneel Mahajan]], _Monoidal Functors, Species and Hopf Algebras_, to be published by Cambridge U. Press.  ([web](http://www.math.tamu.edu/~maguiar/a.pdf))

-However, not all $Vect$-valued species correposnd to Schur functors, because we have defined Schur functors to arise from _finite_ direct sums of irreducible representations of permutation groups.
+However, not all $Vect$-valued species corresond to Schur functors, because we have defined Schur functors to arise from _finite_ direct sums of irreducible representations of permutation groups.
 So, $Schur$ is equivalent to the category where:

 * objects are **polynomial species**: that is, functors $R: core(Fin\Set) \to FinVect$ such that $R(n) = \{0\}$ for all sufficiently large finite sets $n$;